Symphogear: Minor characters

-Debuting in Symphogear GX.
-Tsubasa's father (in fact, biological half-brother) and Genjūrō's brother.
+Debuting in Symphogear GX, Yatsuhiro is Tsubasa's father and Genjūrō's brother.
 A government agent who carries out actions on the line between legal and illegal, he is the one who allowed Maria to transfer to SONG upon her request.
-Though Yatsuhiro treats his daughter, Tsubasa, coldly and calls her a "stained tool of the Kazanari clan", he truly cares about Tsubasa and only pushes her away in an attempt to allow her to follow her dreams as an idol.
+Although Yatsuhiro treats his daughter, Tsubasa, coldly and calls her a "stained tool of the Kazanari clan", he cares about Tsubasa and only pushes her away in an attempt to allow her to follow her dreams as an idol.
 He dies in XV after shielding Tsubasa from a bullet fired by Fudō.